pivot-access-ltd/bma-offline-docs/src/how-to-manage-machines.md

 3. Follow the [general tag removal procedure](#heading--delete-and-remove-tags).

+*** how to list machine tags for multiple machines
 <a href="#heading--list-machine-tags-for-multiple-machines"><h4 id="heading--list-machine-tags-for-multiple-machines">List machine tags for multiple machines</h4></a>

 In the MAAS UI, you don't explicitly list all machine tags; instead, you filter by them using the "Filter by" drop-down.
 This filtered list does not distinguish between virtual machines (VMs) and physical machines, unless you've assigned tags to help with that distinction.